 Grainger’s development, along with half-an-acre of new public realm known as ‘Exchange Square’, will form the first stage of works on the last phase of this development.
 A second stage will deliver a 15-storey 235-bed Premier Inn Hotel and 6,000sqft Bar+Block Steakhouse Restaurant, both pre-let to Whitbread, and 7,500 sq ft of high-quality retail space.

 Exchange Square Phase 2 is the next phase in Nikal’s dynamic £350m urban village.
 Phase 1, comprising 603 build-to-rent apartments across three buildings of seven, fourteen and twenty-seven storeys, was completed last November.

-Says Nikal co-founder and MD, Nick Payne, “We’re so proud of what we have achieved to date in Birmingham.
+Says Nikal Development Director, Darren Jones, “We’re so proud of what we have achieved to date in Birmingham.
 We started with dreams and derelict land, and to see ambitions transformed into thriving busy communities that people can call home is why we do what we do.

 “This next chapter in our Masshouse story is our most ambitious to date, and we could not have asked for a better partner in this project than Grainger.
 Their foresight, passion and dedication to creating a sense of place and community, whilst providing high quality homes for all, is admirable.
 We are looking forward to working with them to deliver Exchange Square Phase 2 in Birmingham,” he said.

 James Mannix, Head of Residential Development at Knight Frank says “This deal is a huge vote of confidence for the BTR sector and for Birmingham.
 Nikal is emerging as a key delivery partner for this sector and Grainger is continuing to curate one of the best institutional grade rental portfolios in the country.
 Knight Frank research shows that through careful and considerate tenant care during this crisis that institutional landlords have continued to collect close to normal levels of rent through the period.”